-n 2017, the article, The Art of Inclusion: Three Inclusive Culture Tips Inspired by Vincent van Gogh was published.
+n 2017, the article, The Art of Inclusion: Three Inclusive Culture Tips Inspired by Vincent van Gogh was published and was an article read by Nadine Petty while serving in her previous role at the University of Iowa.
 The article was written by Benjamin Antoniou, Global Inclusion & Diversity Manager for a large healthcare company with over 99,000 employees in more than 100 countries.
-Nadine Petty tucked the article away in a paper file (yes, she keeps one), only to reread it again a few weeks ago.
+Dr. Petty tucked the article away in a paper file (yes, she keeps one), only to reread it again a few weeks ago.
 Dr. Petty felt the article's tenets are aligned very closely with those of the UNH Inclusion Council - more on that soon.